Harvard endowment contributions fall by $150 million following campus turmoil

 “The work ahead demands much of each of us,” President Alan Garber says in the report.
 “Our University will emerge stronger from this time — not in spite of being tested, but because of it.”

 In the aftermath of the Oct.
-7 Hamas terrorist attacks on Israel, multiple major donors announced that they would pull donations to the Ivy League institution for the rise of campus anti-Semitism.
+7 Hamas terrorist attacks on Israel, multiple major donors announced that they would pull donations to the Ivy League institution for the rise of anti-Semitism on its campus.
 In November, a “One Dollar Pledge” was launched in response to the campus culture that had formed “in which Jews feel unsafe.”

 Vice President of Finance Ritu Kalra was recently asked by The Harvard Gazette about the “challenging” 2023-2024 academic year and the financial impact of “frequent public criticism and scrutiny.”